 Dry Needling Therapy for Sciatica

 Dry needling therapy involves inserting thin needles into specific muscle points, known as trigger points.
 These points are often tight or tender areas in your muscles.
-Dry needling improves the blood flow in the area affected, which can reduce the tension of muscles and cause a “relaxing” sensation in the affected area.
+Dry needling for sciatica improves the blood flow in the area affected, which can reduce the tension of muscles and cause a “relaxing” sensation in the affected area.
 It is an effective treatment plan for Sciatica as it can reduce inflammation around the sciatic nerve.

 Dry needling therapy for Sciatica uses needles to stimulate the muscles, encouraging the release of muscle knots.
 This relaxation can reduce pain and increase the range of motion.
 If done regularly, it is an effective treatment plan for Sciatica.